Philip Selway

-Philip James Selway (born 23 May 1967) is an English musician and the drummer of the English rock band Radiohead.
-Along with the other members of Radiohead, he was inducted into the Rock and Roll Hall of Fame in 2019.
+Philip James Selway (born 23 May 1967) is an English musician and the drummer of the rock band Radiohead.
+He combines rock drumming with electronic percussion.
+Selway was inducted into the Rock and Roll Hall of Fame as a member of Radiohead in 2019.

-Selway released his debut solo album, Familial, in 2010, followed by Weatherhouse in 2014 and Strange Dance in 2023.
-He also composed the soundtrack for the 2017 film Let Me Go.
-In 2023, he played drums with the band Lanterns on the Lake.
+In the 2000s, with musicians including the Radiohead guitarist Ed O'Brien, Selway toured and recorded with the 7 Worlds Collide project.
+In 2010, he released his debut solo album, Familial, comprising folk music.
+It was followed by Weatherhouse in 2014 and Strange Dance in 2023.
+Selway also composed the soundtrack for the 2017 film Let Me Go.
+In 2023, he played drums with Lanterns on the Lake.

 Early life

-Selway was born on 23 May, 1967, in Abingdon, Oxfordshire.
+Selway was born on 23 May 1967, in Abingdon, Oxfordshire.
 He started learning to play drums and guitar at the age of 15 for "the social cachet and love of music".
 His earliest influences were Joy Division, the Clash and the Velvet Underground.